fylgja/site/src/components/scroll-slider.md

 ## Tips

-Down here some usefull tips to enhance your slider.
+Down here some useful tips to enhance your slider.

 ### Adding a navigation